samsquire/ideas3/README.md

 # 15. Beautiful Codebases

 Imagine if a codebase was like a magazine that you could flick through.
 Or print out in a glossy book.
-Each folder could have a README.
+Each folder has a README and explains its purpose.

 # 16. Collaborative optimisation